 From 2000-2003 Ross was the musical director and composer for the Garden Brother’s Circus, and has performed in numerous musical theatre productions with Canstage, Young People's Theatre, and Mirvish Productions.

-Ross is the bass player on over 75 recordings, 10 of which are JUNO award nominated, including 2012's Vocal Jazz Album of the Year winner "Seule Ce Soir" by Emilie-Claire Barlow.
+Ross is the bassist on hundreds of recordings, 10 of which are JUNO award nominated, including 2012's Vocal Jazz Album of the Year winner "Seule Ce Soir" by Emilie-Claire Barlow.

 As a side musician, Ross has shared the stage with some of the world's greatest musicians including Peter Appleyard, Guido Basso, Hilario Duran, Wynton Marsalis, Ed Robertson, Jim Cuddy, Geoffrey Keezer, and many many more.